odoo-dev/odoo/doc/howtos/rdtraining/07_basicviews.rst

             ('unit_price', '>=', 1000),
             ('unit_price', '<', 2000)]

-.. exercise:: Add filter and Group By
+.. exercise:: Add filter and Group By.

     The following should be added to the previously created search view:

     - a filter which displays available properties, i.e. the state should be 'New' or 'Offer Received'.
-    - group results by postcode.
+    - the ability to group results by postcode.

 Looking good?
-At this point, we are already able to create models and design a user interface which makes sense business-wise.
+At this point we are already able to create models and design a user interface which makes sense business-wise.
 However, a key component is still missing: the :ref:`link between models <howto/rdtraining/08_relations>`.